openmultiplayer/qawno/README.md

 ![Screenshot](documentation/annotations.png)

+### 1. The Title Bar.

-1. **The Title Bar.**  Tells you the name of the file currently being edited, and the name of the program (*Qawno*).
+Tells you the name of the file currently being edited, and the name of the program (*Qawno*).
 If the current file has been changed and not saved this will include a `*` after the filename:

 ![Screenshot](documentation/unsaved.png)

+### 2. The Menu Bar.

-2. **The Menu Bar.**  Provides visual access to all the editor features and options.
+Provides visual access to all the editor features and options.

 ![Screenshot](documentation/menu-file.png)